 Adaptability: one of the most important features of resilience, how dynamic an ecosystem is to adapt to change.

 Wales cannot work towards healthy places for people without resilient ecosystems and cannot make our ecosystems resilient without safeguarding stocks of natural resources.
 The regenerative economy safeguards and restores those stocks and is the route to the transformational change needed to achieve Sustainable Management of Natural Resources (SMNR).There is a broad spectrum of actions which can help to build ecosystem resilience.
 This includes preventing and reversing biodiversity declines, habitat restoration and expansion, diversification of agriculture and forestry and improvements to the condition of soil, air and water quality.
-The State of Natural Resources Report (SoNaRR) assesses Wales’s progress towards SMNR, the four aims of which are inextricably linked and should not be seen in isolation.
-The 4 aims of SMNR are –
+The State of Natural Resources Report (SoNaRR) assesses Wales’s progress towards SMNR, the four aims of which are inextricably linked and should not be seen in isolation (Figure 1).

 Since rigorous scientific monitoring began in the 1970s, there’s been a 13% decline in average abundance across wildlife studied across the UK.
 Of the 3,902 species assessed by the State of Nature report in Wales, 73 have been lost from Wales already, with birds like turtle doves and corn buntings now gone from Wales’ skies.
 A further 666 species are threatened with extinction in Wales.
 The number of monitored sites where species are present has fallen by 10% in Wales since 1970.
 This reduction in species distribution is twice the rate of the equivalent UK-wide indicator.